-Small kitchen appliances can help students prepare food when the meal plan isn’t an option or simply avoid ordering takeout as much as possible.
-However, colleges and universities typically have strict rules when it comes to cooking appliances in dorm rooms due to fire and safety concerns, and for good reason.
-According to the National Fire Protection Association (NFPA), fire departments responded to an estimated average of 3,840 structure fires in dormitories, Greek housing and other related properties annually from 2015 to 2019.
+But colleges and universities usually have strict rules when it comes to cooking appliances in dorm rooms due to fire and safety concerns, and for good reason.
+According to the National Fire Protection Association (NFPA), fire departments responded to an estimated 3,840 structure fires in dormitories, Greek housing and other related properties annually from 2015 to 2019.
 These fires caused an average of 29 civilian injuries and $11 million in direct property damage annually.
-About 87 percent of the reported dormitory fires during this time period were due to cooking equipment, and peak months were at the beginning of the school semester in September and October, according to the NFPA.
+About 87% of the reported dormitory fires during this time period were due to cooking equipment, and peak months were at the beginning of the school semester in September and October, according to the NFPA.

 Top-rated microwaves for dorms

 This 700-watt BLACK+DECKER microwave, which boasts a 4.5-star average rating from over 8,500 reviews on Amazon, is an affordable and compact option for your small space.
-It features a 0.7-cubic-feet capacity and 10 power settings, including time defrost and weight defrost to thaw frozen meats, vegetables or casseroles.
-And if you need to quickly heat up your coffee or a snack before class, the Express Cook setting allows you to heat up items for 30 seconds at a time.
+It features a 0.7-cubic-foot capacity and six preset settings to heat up everything from popcorn to frozen vegetables, according to the brand.
+And if you need to quickly heat up your coffee or a snack before class, the Express Cook setting also allows you to heat up items for 30 seconds at a time.

 This 800-watt retro-style Nostalgia microwave can be a stylish addition to your dorm.
 It’s equipped with basic features like an easy-to-read LED display and a rotating glass turntable.
 You can use the program dial to set the cooking time and food weight or choose from the 12 pre-programmed cooking settings for foods like pizza, rice and frozen entrees.
-It’s also highly rated, boasting a 4.7-star average rating from over 3,500 reviews on Amazon, and comes in a variety of colors, including Aqua, White, Red and Yellow.
+It’s highly rated, boasting a 4.7-star average rating from over 3,500 reviews on Amazon, and comes in a variety of colors, including aqua, pink, red and yellow.

-If you’re sharing your dorm room with a roommate this semester and are hoping to be considerate of noise levels (especially if you wake up earlier for class), this microwave from Toshiba has an option to turn the sound off at the touch of a button and avoid disruptive beeping.
-It also features five pre-programmed sensor settings to get customized heating for six popular foods — including pizza, popcorn, potatoes and frozen veggies — and has a 4.6-star average rating from over 18,500 reviews on Amazon.
-Keep in mind, however, that this microwave is 900 watts and may not be allowed in certain dorms.
+If you’re sharing your dorm room with a roommate this semester and are hoping to be considerate of noise levels (especially if you wake up earlier for class), this microwave from Toshiba has an option to turn the sound off at the touch of a button and avoid disruptive beeping, according to the brand.
+This 900-watt microwave also features five pre-programmed settings for six popular foods — including pizza, popcorn, potatoes and frozen veggies — and has a 4.6-star average rating from over 18,500 reviews on Amazon.

 Top-rated coffee makers for dorms

-The Keurig K-Mini Plus is just 5 inches wide, making it compact enough to fit on limited counter space while being capable of brewing 6 to 12 ounces of coffee at a time.
-The coffee maker, which boasts a 4.5-star average rating from over 21,000 Amazon reviewers, works with travel mugs up to 7 inches tall and features a pod storage compartment that can hold up to 9 K-Cup pods.
+The Keurig K-Mini Plus is just 5 inches wide, making it compact enough to fit on limited counter space.
+It can brew 6- or 12-ounce cups of coffee, according to the brand, and it works with travel mugs up to 7 inches tall.
+The coffee maker, which boasts a 4.5-star average rating from over 31,500 Amazon reviewers, has a pod storage compartment that can hold up to 9 K-Cup pods, Keurig says.

-This affordable model sports a 4.4-star average rating from more than 27,000 reviews on Amazon.
-It has an auto-pause feature that will stop the brew cycle if you need a cup quickly and the included dishwasher-safe glass carafe can hold up to 12 cups.
-To avoid overflows when refilling your water, the Dual Water Window lets you see the water level as you fill it.
+This coffee maker has an auto-pause feature that will stop the brew cycle if you need a cup quickly and the included dishwasher-safe glass carafe can hold up to 12 cups, according to the brand.
+To avoid overflows when refilling your water, Cuisinart says the Dual Water Window lets you see the water level as you fill it.
+This affordable model sports a 4.4-star average rating from more than 35,500 reviews on Amazon.

-While this option from Cuisinart is on the pricier side, it can be good for students looking to have a cup of coffee ready to go in the morning due to its fully programmable 24-hour advance brew start.
-It also has auto shutoff, a self-clean feature and a removable water reservoir.
-It includes a lever to release the brewed coffee, which lets you control how much goes into your cup, and you can also keep track of how many cups of coffee are left to serve using the coffee gauge at the top of the machine.
-This coffee maker earned a 4.6-star average rating from nearly 8,000 Amazon reviewers.
+The Cuisinart Coffee-On-Demand Coffee Maker can be good for students looking to have a cup of coffee ready to go in the morning thanks to its fully programmable 24-hour advance brew start.
+It also equips an auto shutoff function, a self-clean feature and a removable water reservoir.
+It includes a lever to release the brewed coffee, which Cuisinart says lets you control how much goes into your cup, and you can also keep track of how many cups of coffee are left to serve using the coffee gauge at the top of the machine.
+This coffee maker has earned a 4.6-star average rating from over 10,200 Amazon reviewers.

 Top-rated electric kettles for dorms

-This gooseneck kettle from COSORI can be fully controlled using the VeSync app, which lets you adjust the water temperature, change the Hold Temp time to keep your water at the same temperature for up to 60 minutes and schedule when you want your water to boil.
-You can also choose between four presets — Green, Oolong, Coffee and Boil/Black — or utilize the MyBrew preset, which lets you customize your own temperature.
-And if you’re looking to make your tea or coffee at a certain time, the Delay Start feature can bring your kettle to a boil exactly when you need it.
-This kettle currently boasts a 4.7-star average rating from more than 2,000 reviews on Amazon.
+This smart gooseneck kettle from Cosori can be fully controlled using the VeSync app, which the brand says lets you adjust the water temperature, change the Hold Temp time to keep your water at the same temperature for up to 60 minutes and schedule when you want your water to boil.
+You can also choose between four presets — Green, Oolong, Coffee and Boil/Black — or utilize the MyBrew preset, which lets you customize your own temperature, Cosori says.
+This kettle currently boasts a 4.7-star average rating from more than 15,000 reviews on Amazon.

 Top-rated blenders for dorms

 This portable blender is rechargeable using a USB-C cable, making it a great option for blending in your dorm without having to worry about cords.
 According to the brand, you can utilize this blender over 10 times for every one-hour charge.
-At just 9 inches tall and with a 12-ounce capacity, this blender is compact enough to store in most totes and backpacks, and its cup can fit inside standard cup holders.
-It also boasts a 4.9-star average rating from over 4,000 reviews at Walmart.
+At just 9 inches tall, this blender is compact enough to store in most totes and backpacks, and the brand says its 12-ounce cup can fit inside standard cup holders.
+It currently boasts a 4.9-star average rating from over 7,000 reviews at Bed Bath & Beyond.

 Other kitchen essentials to shop

-Dishwasher- and microwave-safe, these reusable bags — which let you easily store leftovers and other items — are an eco-friendly alternative to typical plastic bags.
+These dishwasher- and microwave-safe reusable bags — which have a 4.7-star average rating from more than 28,700 reviews on Amazon — let you easily store leftovers and other items.
+They can be an eco-friendly alternative to typical plastic bags, and Select writer Zoe Malin said that she relies on these bags to take food on the go.
 They can also be stored in the freezer section of your mini fridge or used in an oven up to 425 degrees Fahrenheit.
-Shopping writer (and current college senior) Zoe Malin previously noted that she relies on these bags to bring food on the go.
 You can choose from a variety of colors and sizes, including half-gallon bags, 28-ounce sandwich bags and 104-ounce mega bags.

-With a 4.7-star average rating from more than 47,500 Amazon reviews, this bestselling water filter lets you easily refill your reusable water bottle before a class or study session without having to repurchase plastic water bottles, which aren’t eco-friendly and can become a pricey investment over time.
-Slim and space-efficient, this BPA-free pitcher holds up to 5 cups of water and informs you when the filter needs to be replaced using an electronic indicator.
-If you have more space in your fridge, you can also opt for the larger 10-cup option.
+This Brita water filter lets you easily refill your reusable water bottle before a class or study session with cold, filtered water.
+Slim and space-efficient, this BPA-free pitcher holds up to 6 cups of water and informs you when the filter needs to be replaced using an electronic indicator, according to the brand.
+The pitcher has a 4.4-star average rating from more than 2,400 reviews at Walmart.
+And if you have more space in your fridge, you can also opt for the larger 10-cup option.

 If you're planning on cooking and heating up food in your dorm room using the appliances listed above, you’ll likely need to invest in some kitchen utensils that go beyond a basic fork and knife.
 You probably won’t need every item in this 25-piece utensils set while living in a residence hall, but it’s relatively affordable and may become useful if you move into an off-campus space during your college years.
 The durable nylon material can also prevent damage to your non-stick pots and pans.
 This set has a 4.5-star average rating from over 12,000 reviews on Amazon.

-For the most part, experts told us that most dorms allow small kitchen appliances that don’t use an open flame, heating plates or coils, like mini fridges, microwaves, blenders and electric kettles.
+Experts told us that most dorms allow small kitchen appliances that don’t use an open flame, heating plates or coils, such as mini fridges, microwaves, blenders and electric kettles.
 “The biggest factor is if the appliance has an exposed heating element,” said Alma Sealine, executive director of university housing at the University of Illinois.
 “If it does, you shouldn’t bring it with you to the residence hall.
 For some campuses, they give an exception if there is an automatic shut-off function.”

-Coffee makers are typically allowed in dorm rooms, but some schools require these devices to be UL-listed, meaning they’re approved by the third party certification company UL to ensure the products work safely and are up to standards.
-“Having a UL listing is an absolute must for any appliance,” said Daniels.
+Coffee makers are typically allowed in dorm rooms, but some schools require these devices to be UL-listed, meaning they’re approved by a third party certification company that ensures the products work safely and are up to standards.
+Daniels mentioned that having a UL listing is “an absolute must for any appliance.”

-The CCFS reported that between 2000 and 2018, there were 92 fatal fires documented on a college campus, in Greek housing or in off-campus housing within 3 miles of the campus, claiming a total of 132 victims.
-Of those fatal fires, seven occured in on-campus buildings or residence halls and claimed the lives of nine victims.
-More than 40 percent of those fires were accidental due to cooking mishaps, candles, smoking or electrical issues — cooking equipment was involved in the vast majority of the accidental fires on these properties.
+The CCFS reported that between 2000 and 2022, there were 94 fatal fires documented on college campuses, in Greek housing or in off-campus housing within three miles of the campus, claiming a total of 134 victims.
+Of those fatal fires, eight occured in on-campus buildings or residence halls.
+More than 40% of those fires were accidental due to cooking mishaps, candles, smoking or electrical issues — and cooking equipment was involved in the vast majority of the accidental fires on these properties, the CCFS said.